- David Newton, ESPN Staff Writer

 Mark Martin took Hamlin's place in the No. 11 car at Martinsville, and Brian Vickers drove at Texas, Kansas and Richmond.

 Hamlin tweeted on Tuesday that he was cleared "just to start,'' reinforcing what he told ESPN.com the plan was two weeks ago and what he said last weekend at Richmond International Raceway when doctors did not clear him for that race.

-"They all came to the conclusion they were happy with me starting Talladega and getting out when it's a safe time to get out,'' Hamlin said at RIR.
+"They all came to the conclusion they were happy with me starting Talladega and getting out when it's a safe time to get out,'' Hamlin said.
 "So ... we'll start our process at Talladega and then rescan again and try to go to Darlington."

 Hamlin told ESPN.com at Kansas he would drop to the back of the pack at Talladega and ride around until the first caution, then give way to backup driver Brian Vickers.